dumberjs/dumber-module-loader/README.md

 # dumber-module-loader

-A modern module loader, designed to work with the [dumber](https://github.com/huochunpeng/dumber).
+A modern module loader, used by [dumber](https://github.com/dumberjs/dumber) bundler internally.

 dumber-module-loader is a loose [AMD](https://github.com/amdjs/amdjs-api) implementation, does not strictly follow the [AMD](https://github.com/amdjs/amdjs-api) spec.

+For users of dumber bundler, you only need to know that the internal module loader is an AMD loader, similar to requirejs.
+The good old AMD gives dumber bundler intuitive code splitting, and flexible runtime composition.

 ## Our violation on AMD spec: